-Having lived on this planet for over six decades, I've done an awful lot of different stuff.
-I started early: I got my first job as a sign painter during my junior year in high school, and later worked as a salesman at a hobby shop.
+During my six and a half decades on this planet, I've done an awful lot of stuff.
+I got started early: as a high school junior, my first job was painting signs; I also worked at a hobby shop.
 While earning a Bachelors degree in advertising design from Trenton State (a.k.a.
 The College of New Jersey), I worked at a local ad agency, becoming the art director shortly after graduating.
-This was followed by a stint in the printing business, tackling everything from darkroom work to four-color process press operation; I even repaired the presses and other equipment.
-Indeed, I found I had a knack for fixing almost anything, from movie projectors to cars—my nickname at the time was "spooky."
+This was followed by a stint in the printing business, which included darkroom work, platemaking and four-color press operation.
+I even repaired presses and other equipment; indeed, I discovered that I had a knack for fixing almost anything, from movie projectors to washing machines, from tape recorders to cars—consequently my nickname at the time was "spooky."

-However, wanderlust and creative urges later drew me into multimedia production, voiceover work, sound design, computer animation and video production/post production, during which time I also designed and built my own camera for special effects photography.
+However, wanderlust and creative urges later drew me in other directions, such as multimedia production, voiceover work, sound design, computer animation and video production/post production, during which time I also designed and built my own camera for special effects photography.
 When computers started killing the graphic arts industry, I moved into desktop publishing and then into marketing, eventually becoming the marketing manager for an optical instrument manufacturer.
 By the early 90s I'd also become a commercial web developer, and I did technical illustration and technical writing.
-My final career move before retirement was to work as a software developer for a major pharmaceutical company, which turned out to be the most challenging and rewarding decade of my professional life.
+My final career move before retiring was to work as a software developer for a major pharmaceutical company, which turned out to be the most challenging and rewarding decade of my professional life.